-- Review the Accelerated Degree Program Application Checklist.
+- Review the Accelerated Degree Program Application Checklist (PDF).

 - Complete the degree plan with signatures of the student, department chair, and graduate faculty advisor.
 Your degree plan will be uploaded into your self-service portal once you have completed the application.

 - Complete the Graduate College Application.
 For additional assistance, download the How To Apply as an ADP Student (PDF).

 Accelerated Degree Plans Save You Time and Money!